wythers/ioCoro/README.md

     server.Run();
 }
 ```
-No matter in the real world or the computer world, the world will be better if we take our responsibilities, as we just did, right?
+No matter in the real world or the computer world, the world will be better if everyone takes their own responsibility, as we just did, right?

 ### 6. Summary
 In this section, we meet the target of implementing the simple ECHO service step by step.
 I believe you have a basic understanding of ioCoro, which is exactly what I hope.
 For reasons of readability and space constraints, only the key parts of the source code are displayed above.
-To view the complete source code, build it, and run it, please click here.
+To view the complete source code, build it, and run it, please click [here](./example/echo/echo.hpp).